-Which breed is the hardest to train.
+Which breed is the hardest to train?
 The answer is not breed related–it is relationship related.
-The hardest puppy to train is the yard puppy - the puppy that lives outside.
-This puppy is in charge of her environment most of the day.
-She knows her family as ‘the people who feed me’.
+The hardest puppy to train is the puppy that lives outside.
+This puppy is in charge of her environment most of the day and only knows her family as "the people who feed me."
 She loves you and she craves your attention, but she gets it in such small amounts that it just leaves her desperate for more.
 She is bored and gets herself in constant trouble.
-I advise clients who have to leave their puppy outside to get two puppies.
-At least the puppies have each other for companionship and entertainment!
+If you must leave your puppy outside, and you're determined to own a dog, your best bet is to get two puppies to be sure both have the companionship they need.
 It is, of course, possible to train puppies that live outside but it takes a strong commitment to the project.

 - Use a leash, even indoors.
 Remember to use your leash inside the house to keep your puppy in the room where you are in your line of visual sight.
 Using an indoor leash on your dog is one of the keys to housebreaking your dog, and can be a very useful tool for doing any training with your dog.
 Use a short nylon leash with the handle cut off to minimize tripping hazards and the leash getting tangled on things.

 - Consider having your puppy sleep in a small crate next to your bed.
 This eliminates most of the late night howling of new pups.
 Your puppy will sleep longer and better when she hears your breathing and knows that you are near.
-If you prefer, it is fine to allow your dog to sleep in your bed as long as the dog gets off the bed when you ask her to!
+If you prefer, it is fine to allow your dog to sleep in your bed as long as the dog gets off the bed when you ask her to.
 Let your puppy see this as a privilege instead of a “doggie given right.”

-- Avoid jumping towards your puppy or reaching for her with your hands.
-Please avoid ‘spanking’ your puppy either with your hands or an object.
-When was the last time you saw a puppy walk up to another puppy and hit it?
-Avoid grabbing your puppy’s muzzle and rolling your puppy over in the old ‘alpha roll’.
+- Avoid jumping towards your puppy or reaching for her with your hands, and avoid hitting your puppy either with your hands or an object.
+When disciplining your pet, avoid grabbing your puppy’s muzzle and rolling your puppy over in the old ‘alpha roll’.
 You do not need such arguments.
 You need your leash and your long line.